SoftCircuits/ParsingHelper/README.md

 ParsingHelper helper = new ParsingHelper("abc");
 ```

-If you want to start over, you can call the `Reset()` method.
-This method sets the current position back to the start of the current string.
+You can call the `Reset()` method to reset the current position back to the start of the string.
 Optionally, you can pass a string argument to `Reset()`.
 In this case, ParsingHelper will be configured to start parsing the new string that was provided.

 Use the `Peek()` method to read the character at the current location.
 In addition, the `Peek()` method can optionally accept an integer argument.
 This argument specifies the character position as the number of characters ahead of the current position.
 For example, `Peek(1)` would return the character that comes after the character at the current position.
 (Calling `Peek()` is equal to calling `Peek(0)`.)
+If the position specified is out of bounds for the current string, `Peek()` returns  `ParsingHelper.NullChar` (equal to `'\0'`).

 Note that `Peek()` never changes the current position (even when arguments are passed).
 To advance to the next position, use the `Next()` method.
 The `Next()` method advances the current position to the next character.
 This method can also accept an optional argument that specifies the number of characters to advance.
 For example, if you pass `5`, the current position will be advanced five characters.
 (Calling `Next()` with no arguments is equal to calling `Next(1)`.)